 Welcome to Tiger Live, Our Distance Learning Hub

 Tiger Live is our home away from West Shore Drive—connecting students, teachers, families and administrators in an exciting and challenging academic experience while maintaining our important school community.
 Through Tiger Live, we prioritize high quality, meaningful learning experiences for students through a combination of synchronous and asynchronous learning.
 This combination includes time for teachers and students to meet virtually, in real-time in order to continue the group learning experience; plus valuable time for students to learn on their own time using a variety of resources.

-We invite students and families to visit Tiger Live often to discover STEM challenges, virtual field trips, books, videos, health and wellness information and more; all available at any hour.
-You'll find these in the Resources for Students and Families section.
+We invite students and families to visit Tiger Live often to discover STEM challenges, virtual field trips, nature scavenger hunts, books, videos, health and wellness information and more; all available at any hour.
+You'll find these in the On-Demand Learning section.